flatironinstitute/mcmc-monitor/README.md

 # but you can view the output using mcmc-monitor
 ```

+For the above examples, you should monitor the examples/example-output directory.

 ## Opening the web app

 The web app is hosted [here](http://flatironinstitute.github.io/mcmc-monitor).